Multiple Food Allergies ‘Remarkably Common,’ Study Finds

 Photo: Getty

-A new study reveals the significant size and burden of multiple food allergies in the United States.
+A study has revealed the significant size and burden of multiple food allergies in the United States.
 Among those with food allergies, about 46 percent of American adults and 40 percent of children have allergies to multiple foods, according to the research.

 The study was conducted by Dr. Ruchi Gupta’s team at the Center for Food Allergy and Asthma Research (CFAAR) in Chicago.
 Her colleague and co-author Christopher Warren, PhD, was surprised by the overall high rate of allergies to multiple foods.